 This steamed chickpea snack from Gujarat is a regular feature in our house.
-It’s protein rich, happens to be gluten free and can easily be made vegan.
+It happens to be gluten-free and can easily be made vegan.
 I often serve it to guests with coriander chutney, then freeze the leftovers.
 It doesn’t stay fresh for very long but it freezes really well!

 This recipe requires Eno fruit salt.
 Most pharmacies stock it but I haven’t found it in an Asian grocer’s.
 You’ll also need a 7 inch cake tin.
 The basic shallow kind, rather than a fancy springform one, a large saucepan (big enough to fit the cake tin in) and a ceramic ramekin.

-It would be dishonest of me not to say that this is Meera Sodha’s dhokla recipe from Fresh India, one of my favourite cookbooks.
+It would be dishonest of me not to say that this is an adaptation of Meera Sodha’s dhokla recipe from Fresh India, one of my favourite cookbooks.
 I really like it so I thought I’d share it with you.
 I’ve added cooking instructions that work well for me.

 110g chickpea flour